Top 12 UNIX Administrator Skills to Put on Your Resume

 11. Apache

-Apache is a widely-used, open-source web server software designed to serve and manage web content, offering features like virtual hosting, modularity, and extensive support for various programming languages and authentication mechanisms.
+Apache is a widely-used, open-source web server designed to serve and manage web content, with features like virtual hosting, modularity, and flexible authentication.

 Why It's Important